quantumlib/Stim/doc/python_api_reference_vDev.md

             has the performance benefit of the data never being expanded into an unpacked form.
         return_errors: Defaults to False.
-            False: the first entry of the returned tuple is None.
+            False: the third entry of the returned tuple is None.
-            True: the first entry of the returned tuple is a numpy array recording which errors were sampled.
+            True: the third entry of the returned tuple is a numpy array recording which errors were sampled.
         recorded_errors_to_replay: Defaults to None, meaning sample errors randomly.
             If not None, this is expected to be a 2d numpy array specifying which